conduktor/conduktor-docs/docs/gateway/concepts/03-User.md

+---
+sidebar_position: 3
+title: Gateway User
+description: What a Gateway User is
+---

 # User

 All connections on a Gateway broker will result on a `User` that defines attached information to a connection for core features.